-By default, Siri is set to provide voice feedback no matter how you're using her/him.
+By default, Siri is set to provide voice feedback no matter how you're using — Home or Side button shortcut, "Hey Siri," or Type to Siri.
 So even if your ring switch is set to silent, it won't have any effect on Siri's loudness.
-Of course, if you don't want to mute her outright, you could just adjust your iPhone's volume when Siri's speaking to get her/him to a lower level.
-But to actually keep her quiet, you need to understand how your voice assistant works.
+Of course, if you don't want to mute her outright, you could just adjust your iPhone's volume when Siri's speaking to get it to a lower level.
+But to actually keep Siri quiet, you need to understand how your voice assistant works.

 First up, you'll need to go into Siri's settings to adjust how you want Siri to respond to you.
 I'll be frank here, there's no way to mute Siri in every situation, but there are great alternatives that you can use that I'll discuss later.